ashesi-SE/Droid-Ventors/README.md

 Droid-Ventors
 =============

-Bus application to solve the problem of transportation to and from the Ashesi University Campus
+Project Name: The Transporter

+Overview: A bus application to enable Ashesi Faculty and Staff to be able to use the bus service efficiently by finding the current location of the bus at any point, making reservations and payments via the app.

+Link to the wiki: